pfnet/homebrew-chainer/README.md

     > brew tap pfnet/chainer
     > brew install chainer

-### Optional (with CUDA)
+### Experimental (with CUDA)

 - CUDA 6.5 or 7.0 (nVidia GPU required)

+  - SET $CUDA_ROOT in your environment, like:

+    > export CUDA_ROOT=/usr/local/cuda/

 ### Install (with CUDA)

     > brew tap pfnet/chainer
     > brew install chainer --enable-cuda

-Note: CUDA does NOT work for Mac with non-nVidia GPUs, including MacBook Air and latest ones with AMD GPU.
+Note: Installation with CUDA on homebrew is experimental (Success/failure report is welcome).
+CUDA does NOT work for Mac with non-nVidia GPUs, including MacBook Air and latest ones with AMD GPU.